pavlo-dot-dev/laravel-tron-module/README.md

 **Laravel Tron Module** is a Laravel package for work with cryptocurrency Tron, with the support TRC-20 tokens.It allows you to generate HD wallets using mnemonic phrase, validate addresses, get addresses balances and resources, preview and send TRX/TRC-20 tokens.
 You can automate the acceptance and withdrawal of cryptocurrency in your application.

+You can contact me for help in integrating payment acceptance into your project.

 ## Examples

 BIP39: Generate Mnemonic Phrase: